-The booklet is divided into four parts:
+The handbook is divided into four parts:

-- Prospectus that explains the way you progress through the Lowland Leader Award scheme from registration to assessment. - Syllabus that lists the skills and competencies of a Lowland Leader and which incorporates guidance notes that are designed to help candidates understand the requirements of the syllabus and the skills to be developed. - Guidance on the logging of experience and the nature of the assessment process. - Appendices that provide background information.
+- A Prospectus that explains the way you progress through the Lowland Leader Award scheme from registration to assessment. - A Syllabus that lists the skills and competencies of a Lowland Leader and which incorporates guidance notes that are designed to help candidates of understand the requirements of the syllabus and the skills to be developed. - Guidance on the logging of experience and the nature of the assessment process. - Appendices that provide background information.